molinerisLab/3plex/README.md

 # Quick start with Docker

-Clone the repository to have some testing sequences.
+Clone the repository.
 ```
 mkdir 3plex
 wget -O v0.1.2-beta.zip https://github.com/molinerisLab/3plex/archive/refs/tags/v0.1.2-beta.zip
 unzip v0.1.2-beta.zip
 cd v0.1.2-beta
 ```
+This is just to have some testing sequences:

+ * `test/ssRNA.fa`
+ * `test/dsDNA.fa`

-Then run the test using docker pulled from docker hub.
+You do not need to use directly the code in the repository or install dependencies.
+You can runa a test using the image pulled from docker hub.
 ```
 docker run -u `id -u` -it --rm -v $PWD:$PWD imolineris/3plex:v0.1.2-beta $PWD/test/ssRNA.fa $PWD/test/dsDNA.fa $PWD/test_out/
 ```